otwcode/open-doors-code/README.md

 #### Notes on specific archives
 ##### eFiction
 Dumps from eFiction sometimes include commands to recreate and use the database name from the original archive.
-If you want to use this database name, make sure to edit `temp_db_database` to match as later steps will fail otherwise.
+This script should skip the command to use the original's archive name, but if it doesn't, make sure to edit `temp_db_database` to match the original archive's database name as later steps will fail otherwise.

 ##### Automated Archive
 *Import problems*: Some ARCHIVE_DB.pl files contain formatting that breaks the import.
 Common problems include, but are not limited to: